ESA-EarthCODE/documentation/pages/Technical Documentation/Data/Discovering Resources in The EarthCODE Catalog.md

 ### **Search**

-Once harvested into the resource management, the STAC API of the Resource Catalogue allows efficient searching for Products using text, geospatial, temporal and other metadata attributes.
+Once harvested into the resource management, the STAC API of the Resource Catalog allows efficient searching for Products using text, geospatial, temporal and other metadata attributes.
 Search results independently from the way the search was performed by user (described in the section above) will present the list of products that match the query.

 ![search](https://github.com/EOEPCA/open-science-catalog-metadata/assets/120453810/fd73379e-16f9-4649-b1db-4d55f44b8511)